 WHS is home to a multitude of diverse groups representing nations, religions, classes and cultures from all over the world.
 Growing up, I battled many disparities, one being neighborhood violence.
 WHS served as a place of refuge for its diverse students.
 Several of my teachers/coaches mentored and guided me through high school.
 Freshmen year, my football coach said, "What you do these next 4 years, will have a big impact on the following 40 years after school."
 That stuck with me.
 Now, working for the Columbus Recreation and Parks Department, I connect our community through recreational resources that enhance quality of life.
-Best job in the world!

--Mario Dovell, Class of 2009
+Best job in the world! -Mario Dovell.
+Class of 2009

 A DAY IN THE LIFE OF A STUDENT AT WHETSTONE

 Every day our students connect with staff, each other and opportunities to Brave the Future.
 One unique aspect of Whetstone High School is the Brave Period, a special time each day dedicated to allowing students extra time to connect with their teachers to take projects to new levels, get extra help, make-up work after absences, extend lab time in science classes or connect on new and exciting coursework.
-This special time helps our Braves stay ahead.
+This special time helps our Whetstone stay ahead.

 Students follow a schedule each day:

 Period Begin Time End Time Minutes

 1 7:30 a.m.
 8:20 a.m.
 50

 2 8:23 a.m.
 9:12 a.m.
 49

 3 9:15 a.m.
 10:04 a.m.
 49

 4 10:07 a.m.
-10:56 a.m.
+10:59 a.m.
+52

+12th lunch 10:07 a.m.
+10:32 a.m.
+25

+9th lunch 10:34 a.m.
+10:59 a.m.
+25

+5 11:02 a.m.
+11:51 a.m.
 49

-5 Brave Period 10:59 a.m.
-11:53 a.m.
-54
+6 11:54 a.m.
+12:47 p.m.
+53

-A Lunch 10:59 a.m.
-11:24 a.m.
+10th Lunch 11:54 a.m.
+12:19 p.m.
 25

-B Lunch 11:28 a.m.
-11:53 a.m.
+11th Lunch 12:21 p.m.
+12:46 p.m.
 25

-6 11:57 a.m.
-12:46 p.m.
-49

 7 12:49 p.m.
 1:38 p.m.
 49

 8 1:41 p.m.
 2:30 p.m.
 49

-DIVERSE ARTS AND EXTRACURRICULAR OPTIONS

-Whetstone complements its academic offerings through a full array of vocal, visual and performing arts as well as technology, clubs, extracurricular activities and athletic teams.
+DIVERSE ARTS AND EXTRACURRICULAR OPTIONS Whetstone complements its academic offerings through a full array of vocal, visual and performing arts as well as technology, clubs, extracurricular activities and athletic teams.
 Whetstone Journalism and Web Design classes work collaboratively to produce an online newspaper.
 Whetstone athletic teams are one of the top two CCS schools in the number of earned City League Championship titles across all sports.
 One of the most unique things about Whetstone is the recognition that students can and should be free to shape their school community.
 Students wishing to start new extracurricular activities at WHS are welcome to do so by finding an advisor and presenting their ideas to administration.

 I love the performing arts department.
-The students and the directors provide such an encouraging environment to grow and give you endless possibilities to perform.

--Daniel Johnson-Brewer, student
+The students and the directors provide such an encouraging environment to grow and give you endless possibilities to perform. -Daniel Johnson-Brewer, student